hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Add en|de-cryption support for files, so that they can be saved/stored in a secure manner.

 Add support for specifying csv fieldseperator from the commandline.

+### 20200826IST2304

+Added basic logic to adjust cell addresses in =expressions, when rows or cols are added and or deleted.
+This is a quick go at it, in the middle of doing other things, and not tested fully (not that other things have been tested fully ;-), but at a basic level it should potentially work to some extent if not more.

 ## Vasudhaiva Kutumbakam (the World is One Family)